 I have learned that “living in fear” is a trap; it’s what the devil or Satan wants us to do.
 That “living in fear” keeps us away from Jesus Christ, who holds our salvation in his hands.

 It keeps us away from the blessings God has for us in this life and eternal life in Christ.

 The devil or Satan will stop at nothing to keep you living in the darkness with fear.
 He will attack you, your family and try his best to destroy your life.

 The “ONLY” way to defeat him is to place your trust in Jesus Christ.
-To walk in the light of Christ every day and trust in God’s good way to live.
+To walk in the light of Christ every day and trust in God’s good practice to live.

 Living in fear kept me from forgiving those who hurt me the most.
 It kept me from receiving forgiveness from God too.

-The Word of God makes it very clear, if you don’t forgive others, God will not forgive you.
-The day I stepped out in faith and forgave those who hurt me was the day God illuminated and remove the darkness from me.
+The Word of God makes it very clear; if you don’t forgive others, God will not forgive you.
+The day I stepped out in faith and forgave those who hurt me was the day God illuminated and removed the darkness from me.